-The Maritime Administration of the U.S. Department of Transportation offers many funding opportunities, including grants (PIDG, BUILD, CRISI, PSG and INFRA) and loans (TIFIA and RRIF).
+The Federal Aviation Administration, Maritime Administration and U.S. Department of Transportation offers many funding opportunities, including grants (PIDG, BUILD, CRISI, PSG, AIP, EAS, SCASDP and INFRA) and loans (TIFIA and RRIF).
 They are designed to:

 Promote the modernization of and increase capacities at port cargo terminals

 Enhance airport safety, passenger and cargo capacity, security and environmental concerns

 Provide passenger air service on routes to smaller communities that are not commercially viable

 Facilitate the acquisition of modern cargo handling equipment that can improve efficiencies in port operations

 Reduce the impact of port and terminal related operations on climate and the environment

 However, the complexity and competition for infrastructure funding has made it extremely challenging for port authorities, marine terminal operators and airlines to gain access to them.